Biased Federated Learning under Wireless Heterogeneity: Convergence Analysis

-The FL convergence bound in Theorem \ref{thm1} characterizes the behavior of the proposed biased OTA-FL and digital FL through three key terms: (1) initialization error, (2) model bias, and (3) gradient estimation variance.
-The FL initialization error term is standard and captures the decreasing error as learning progresses from the initial model $\mathbf{w}_0$.
-The model bias term arises from the flexible (potentially non-uniform) device participation levels $p_m$, whereas the gradient estimation variance stems from the noisy estimate of the global gradient detailed in Lemmas \ref{OTA_variance_lemma} and \ref{Dig_variance_lemma}.
-Note that, unlike prior works, we impose a specific structure on the bias, as captured by the tunable model bias term.
-While zero model bias can be achieved by enforcing uniform participation ($p_m = 1/N \,,\forall m \in [N]$), our bound reveals that FL updates inherently achieve unbiasedness under non-uniform participation when device objectives are identical ($\kappa = 0$).
-This motivates optimizing device participation levels.
-For general data-heterogeneous scenarios ($\kappa > 0$), the parameter $\kappa$ quantifies the degree of data heterogeneity across devices.
-Notably, our bound also reveals an interesting bias-variance trade-off affected by the choice of device participation levels to accelerate convergence\textemdash a novel insight not explicitly captured in most prior works.
-This bias-variance trade-off calls for careful optimization of associated design parameters, developed in the next section.
+with $\zeta$ given in Lemmas~\ref{OTA_variance_lemma}-\ref{Dig_variance_lemma}. \end{theorem} } The FL convergence bounds in Theorem \ref{thm:main_convergence_sc} and \ref{thm:main_convergence_ncvx} for the strongly convex and non-convex case, respectively, characterize the behavior of the proposed biased OTA-FL and digital FL through three key terms: (1) initialization error, (2) model bias, and (3) global gradient estimation variance.
+The FL initialization error term is standard and decays geometrically in the strongly convex case and as \(O\!\left(1/(\eta T)\right)\) in the non-convex case.
+The model-bias term arises due to the (possibly non-uniform) device participation levels $\{p_m\}$.
+The parameter $\kappasc/\kappanc$ in the bias term quantifies the degree of data heterogeneity across devices.
+Therefore, the bias vanishes under either uniform participation $(p_m=1/N)$ or when the devices' local objectives are identical $(\kappasc/\kappanc=0)$.
+The gradient estimation variance captures the noisy estimate of the global gradient via OTA/digital communication, detailed in Lemmas \ref{OTA_variance_lemma} and \ref{Dig_variance_lemma}. \addb{Crucially, both strongly convex and non-convex regimes share the same bias-variance structure, unifying the analysis across OTA and digital schemes and across objective classes.} Unlike prior work, our framework makes the impact of a \emph{structured, tunable} bias explicit through the $\{p_m\}$-dependent term, revealing a bias-variance trade-off to accelerate convergence.
+This trade-off calls for careful optimization of associated design parameters, developed in the next section.